 In setting director compensation, we consider the significant amount of time directors dedicate in fulfilling their duties as directors, as well as the skill-level required to be an effective member of our board.
 We also seek to align the directors' compensation with our shareholders' interest by delivering a substantial portion of that compensation in the form of equity-based compensation.
-The governance/nominating committee reviews the form and amount of director compensation and, with the advice of the chair of the compensation committee, makes recommendations to the full board.
+The compensation and talent development committee reviews the form and amount of director compensation and makes recommendations to the full board.
 We use a combination of cash and equity-based incentive compensation to compensate our non-employee directors, as described below.

 In March 2021, the compensation and talent development committee reviewed a report, prepared by Meridian Compensation Partners, LLC ("Meridian"), the board's independent compensation consultant, who had conducted a competitive analysis of non-employee director compensation and then evaluated our program in light of the results of its analysis.
-Meridian reviewed the Company's non-employee director compensation program relative to the non-employee director compensation programs of the Company's compensation benchmarking peer group.
+Meridian reviewed the Company's non-employee director compensation program relative to the non-employee director compensation benchmarking peer group.

-Meridian's findings indicated that while the annual cash to equity pay mix aligned closely with the peer group average, our total, per director average compensation was in the bottom quartile of the peer group and that no changes had been made to director compensation for the last three years.
-In March 2021, following the compensation and talent development committee's review of the report and discussions with Meridian, the committee recommended, and the board approved, that the annual cash compensation, per non-employee director, be increased from \$75,000 to \$90,000 and the annual fee for serving as the chair of the governance/nominating committee be increased from \$10,000 to \$15,000.
-In addition, the equity based compensation per director be increased from an aggregate grant date value of \$85,000 to \$100,000, all becoming effective the date of the annual meeting of shareholders.
+Meridian's findings indicated that while the annual cash to equity pay mix aligned closely with the peer group average, our total, per director average compensation was in the bottom quartile of the peer group and that no changes had been made to director compensation for the previous three years.
+In March 2021, following the compensation and talent development committee's review of the report and discussions with Meridian, the committee recommended, and the board approved, our current director compensation program, which has been effective since the 2021 annual meeting of shareholders.
+Our board governance guidelines provide that director compensation shall be reviewed and approved every other year, thus the compensation and talent development committee will review director compensation during 2023.